UUDigitalHumanitieslab/edpop-collection-ontology/documentation/guidelines.md

 This last point may be surprising: researchers do not need to build towards a shared, singular source of truth.
 As a project, EDPOP is not an attempt to construct a singular RDF dataset, but rather a means for researchers from different projects to present their work.

 - The abstraction and discretisation of data that graphs require consists of many non-trivial choices; what choices are appropriate often depends on the theoretical framework the researcher is working in, and the aims of their research project.
-When two researchers produce contradicting graphs, they may sometimes be understood not as disagreement, but as reliance on different models.
+When two researchers produce contradicting graphs, this may sometimes be understood not as disagreement, but as reliance on different models.
 - In cases where researchers truly disagree, they must each be able to express their viewpoint; this can include a personal "container" where the researcher can work out exactly how they would encode the data.